mchoussy1/EPL-Auction-Kit-FPL-Scoring-/README.md

 proj_pts      # Our projected points for the upcoming season, built from a 70/30 blend of per-90 scoring rates (24/25, 23/24),
               # shrunk toward the position median and scaled by a blended minutes projection.
-rep_dyn       # The replacement level points for that player’s position, based on your league size and roster slots (the projected points of the “last starter” at that position) vorp_dyn      # Value Over Replacement Player = max(0, proj_pts − rep_dyn). rec_bid_dyn   # Recommended auction bid ($) derived from VORP, scaled to your league budget and spend fraction. tier_dyn      # Position-relative tier based on projected points quantiles (1 = top tier). aav           # Ignore I gotta delete this
+rep_dyn       # The replacement level points for that player’s position, based on your league size and roster slots (the projected points of the “last starter” at that position)
+              # Higher number means stronger replacement at that position, reduces VORP for players in that position.
+Vice versa for lower values
+vorp_dyn      # Value Over Replacement Player = max(0, proj_pts − rep_dyn).
+rec_bid_dyn   # Recommended auction bid ($) derived from VORP, scaled to your league budget and spend fraction.
+              # Higher is better(more worth paying for). $0 means they're at/below replacement given league settings
+tier_dyn      # Position-relative tier based on projected points quantiles (1 = top tier).
+aav           # Ignore I gotta delete this